 - 1. Draw a DFA for this language.
 (Try to do this directly, without converting the regular expression to an NFA and the NFA to a DFA.) - 2.
-Based on the proof of the pumping lemma and your DFA from the first subproblem, what pumping length do you expect for A?
+Based on the proof of the pumping lemma and your DFA from part 1 of this problem, what pumping length do you expect for A?
 (This question is designed to help you understand the proof of the pumping lemma.) - 3.
 What is the minimum pumping length for A, as defined by Problem 1.55?